-Managing curriculum for a whole college or university is a huge task — you're dealing with hundreds or thousands of courses, degrees, outcomes, and more, all of which needs to go through the appropriate editing and approval processes.
-Clean Catalog helps simplify the curriculum management process through a robust but easy-to-use system of permissions, users and workflows.
+Managing curriculum for a whole college or university is a huge task: you're dealing with hundreds or thousands of courses, degrees, outcomes, and more, all of which needs to go through the appropriate editing and approval processes.
+Clean Catalog's curriculum management software helps simplify the curriculum management process through a robust but easy-to-use system of permissions, users and workflows.
 Here's a bit on how it works.

 With Clean Catalog, you can set permissions on almost anything: